Travelling to New Zealand is easy. For practical information and general travel advice before you leave, read this handy Travel Guide.

 Non Visa Waiver Countries

-If you don’t meet the Visa Waiver criteria, then you will need to apply for a Visitor Visa here (you will need to create a Real Me account, for safe verification).
+If you don’t meet the Visa Waiver criteria, then you will need to apply for a Visitor Visa.

-Immigration New Zealand have advised delegates apply for visas well in advance of their travel dates - i.e. at least six weeks prior to travelling - to prevent any delays.
+Immigration New Zealand have advised that WSCM2020 delegates should apply for visas well in advance of their travel dates to prevent any delays.
+We recommend that you apply for your visa as soon as possible, and no later than 8 weeks before you are intending to travel.

-Delegates are able to use the automatically-generated registration receipt as proof of their visit, or, on request, WSCM2020 can supply a personalised confirmation letter.
-Please email firstname.lastname@example.org if you'd like to receive one.
+Delegates are able to use their registration confirmation and receipt as proof of their visit, or, on request, we can supply a personalised confirmation letter.
+Please email email@example.com if you would like to receive one.

-Many tourists, visitors on working holidays, and some students and workers coming to New Zealand also need to pay an International Visitor Conservation and Tourism Levy of NZD$35 (IVL) before travelling to NZ.
-You pay your IVL when applying for either your visa or your NZeTA.
+Most people entering New Zealand on a temporary basis will need to pay an International Visitor Conservation and Tourism Levy of NZD$35 before travelling to NZ.